 For many of us, the answer is yes.
 At the very least, someone would have to pay for your funeral or memorial.

-The National Funeral Directors Association says that nationally, the average cost for a funeral service in 2012 was about $7,000, more than $8,000 if mourners need to buy a vault, which most cemetery’s require.
+The National Funeral Directors Association says that nationally, the average cost for a funeral service in 2015 was about $7,200.
+The costs were more than $8,500 if mourners needed to buy a vault, which most cemeteries require.

-Even if you leave no other end-of-life costs behind, someone has to pay for at least basic funeral/interment costs.
-And none of us wants to leave those costs to mourning spouses, family members or friends.
+Even if you leave no other end-of-life costs behind, someone has to pay for at least these costs.
+And none of us wants to leave those costs to mourning spouses, family members, or friends.

-We’ll talk more about how much coverage you need in a minute, but for now, it’s enough to know that you need life insurance if anyone might suffer financially when you die.
+We’ll talk more about how much coverage you need in a minute.
+But for now, just know that you need it if anyone might suffer financially when you die.
+Here’s your complete guide to life insurance.

 Some People Don’t Need Life Insurance

-For instance, if you’re single and have no children, few debts and enough in savings to cover end-of-life costs, then you shouldn’t need life insurance.
-Likewise, older adults with self-supporting grown children and enough money to cover end-of-life expenses won’t need life insurance.
+If you’re single, have no children, a few debts, and enough savings to cover end-of-life costs, then you shouldn’t need life insurance.
+It’s similar if you’re retired with self-supporting grown children.
+Don’t pay for it if you have enough to cover any outstanding debt and end-of-life costs.

 Types of Life Insurance